Sludge-Cat-Games/adventum-rules/Core Ruleset/Enchanting.md

 ## Enchanted Items

 Enchanted Items have Attunement Effects.
 These Effects can't be used until the item is attuned to.
-You can be ATTUNED to 1+ GRACEFUL items at 1 time.
-If the Attunement Effect has a success condition, use GRACEFUL to roll for it.
+You can be ATTUNED to 1+MAGIC items at 1 time.
+If the Attunement Effect has a success condition, use  or MAGIC to roll for it.
 If not, it activates on attunement or at dawn.
 An Attunement Effect won't stack on itself.

 ### Attunement

-Attunement usually requires the GRACEFUL or MAGICAL ATTRIBUTE.
+Attunement usually requires the MAGIC ATTRIBUTE.

 ###### SUCCESS